Binnie Barnes: Personal life

+Barnes was an avid swimmer.
+In 1936, she saved a drowning guest at William Wyler’s pool.

 Binnie Barnes died on 27 July 1998 of natural causes, aged 95, in Beverly Hills.
 She was interred in Forest Lawn Memorial Park, Glendale.

 Hollywood Walk of Fame

 For her contributions to the film industry, Barnes received a motion pictures star on the Hollywood Walk of Fame in 1960.
 Her star is located at 1501 Vine Street.